devgeniem/silverbullet-kitchensink/README.md

-# Silverbullet - Sailsjs v1.0 React Kitchensink
+# Silverbullet - Sails v1.0 React Kitchensink

 A [Sails](http://sailsjs.org) kitchensink with React and Webpack.